jack-c-holt/digital-legacy/DigitalLegacyGuide/BreakingDownYourNeeds.md

 - This need only be fully done once, but you should return to it on occasion to amend it

-By the end of this section you should have:
+By the end of this section you will have:

 - Identified for yourself the main digital elements that need some degree of planning
 - Specified for each item whether you are seeking its preservation or deletion